 The vast, vast majority of literature we hold up as great, canonical, brilliant, was from before concepts like racial or gender equality (never mind unexamined privilege or language deconstruction).
 Not only was equality not a given, but inequality was a given.
 And even the most progressive authors were products of their times.
 So when non-white people look back through the canon, they find mostly white men writing about mostly white men at a time when inequality was accepted.
 There are a few women, fewer characters of color, fewer characters of non-straight orientations.
 Those that exist are not portrayed very well.

 It's not like there's a shit ton to relate to.
 I mean seriously have you ever actually read Ethan Frome?
-Even white people aren't white enough to relate to that.

 You don't even have to go back more than a couple hundred years before just being able to write was a matter of elite status.
 Consider literacy rates prior to the Gutenberg press (or more sinisterly how slaves were forbidden from being literate) or the fact that making a living writing (outside of possibly journalism) is mostly a modern era phenomenon.
 It paints a picture that writing was sort of a rich white men's art.
 A thing that most people did because they didn't need a real job and could afford to sit around the house in bunny slippers and a chiffon robe for a few years and futz on a novel that probably wouldn't make much money.
 While the literary world has opened somewhat, that gravity well is still exerting pull.
+You can still feel the effects today when people try to tell writers they should not write for money.

 So while there are, of course, exceptions, it is no wonder that the fountainhead of this art form resonates less with people who are not a part of that rich white male vibe.
 They're not in it.
 It excludes them–in many cases conspicuously and consciously.
 And they can't get in it because the gatekeepers want that rich white male vibe.